BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline-configuration.md

 ...
 ```

-**Successful completion of Kedro pipeline run**
+#### Successful completion of Kedro pipeline run

-Snippet below is an illustration of a successful completion of Kedro pipeline run (containing the wording `Pipeline execution completed successfully`):
+The snippet below is an illustration of a successful completion of Kedro pipeline run (containing the wording `Pipeline execution completed successfully`):

 ```
 ...